ewasm/hera/README.md

 ## Caveats

-Although Hera enables the execution of eWASM bytecode, there are more elements to eWASM an Ethereum node must be aware of:
+Although Hera enables the execution of ewasm bytecode, there are more elements to ewasm an Ethereum node must be aware of:

 - [backwards compatibility](https://github.com/ewasm/design/blob/master/backwards_compatibility.md) provisions
-- injecting metering code to eWASM contracts
+- injecting metering code to ewasm contracts
-- transcompiling EVM1 contracts to eWASM if desired
+- transcompiling EVM1 contracts to ewasm if desired

 All of the above must be implemented outside of Hera.